Boondocking Site Review – Gunsight Wash BLM, Why, AZ

 - Access – 4/5

 Very easy access here for any-sized rig with just a very few dings.
 The entry to Gunsight wash is located on the right hand-side just past milemarker 55 on Hwy 85 south (look for a large dirt clearing directly after the bridge).
 Once inside you’ll cross a gate and see the camphost.
-Stop here to register for your free 14-day pass.
+Stop here to register for your free 14-day pass (Note/ As of Feb 2015 several blog readers have reported there is NO longer any campsite host here.
+See comments below the post).
 There are two main dirt roads which lead back into the wash with many, obvious cleared areas for camping some of which will also accommodate groups.
 The only slight ding is that the road does become more bumpy as you go back.
 Large rigs should probably camp nearer the entrance and/or scout back before driving in.
 The camphost is also super-friendly and can help you get the lay of the land if needed.

 - Nature – 4/5